This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 50 things to do before you're 11¾

 Our woodland and parkland are perfect for climbing trees and building dens.
-Grassy banks around the formal gardens are ideal for rolling down and in the walled gardens budding gardeners can sow seeds or taste fruit we have just harvested.
+Grassy banks around the formal gardens are ideal for rolling down; splash through puddles or catch a falling leaf and complete more of your scrapbook list .
 You'll think of even more when you arrive.

 Each season decks the manor, gardens and parkland with characteristic colour.
 The rolling Chiltern countryside gives points where panoramas open before you are swallowed by a magical tree lined path.
 What weather will dominate your visit?

 The new car park is open and the old fragmented parking is being returned to woodland.
 A special buggy shuttle service (with wheelchair ramp) transports drivers to and from the stableyard area though a woodland path is a great alternative.
 There is a new one way system to follow to park and then to exit.